Enjoying the Holidays When People Don't Understand

 Last year, I wrote a blog post called How To Prepare for the Holidays where I shared what I personally learned to implement in order to minimize stress and be mindful during the holiday season.
 This year, I was determined to avoid holiday burnout; I listened to all the tips I shared from that blog post and was done my Christmas shopping before December 1st!

 In last year's blog post I talked more about practical ways to budget your energy, time, and money.
-Today I want to share more of what I've learned about putting boundaries around your energy, time, and money in the holiday season, specifically in regards to toxic family relationships.
+Today I want to share more of what I've learned about putting boundaries around your energy, time, and money in the holiday season, specifically in regards to unhealthy family relationships.

 Over the last few years, I have realized that for many of us, preparing for the holidays requires a lot more than just figuring out how we will budget our energy.
 For many of us, the holidays are filled with seeing family members we might not see on a regular basis, and some of those family members may bring about a lot of stress for you.
 Whether it's because they're manipulative, were previously abusive, put you down in small passive-aggressive comments, dismiss your illness, or just make you feel uncomfortable, being around these people can be physically and mentally exhausting.